Solinea/goldstone-server/INSTALL.md

 ## Run the Goldstone installer (as root)

-The following command should be initiated from the same directory as this file and the associated fabfile.py.
+Run this command from the same directory as this file and the associated fabfile.py:

 ```bash
 root# fab -f installer_fabfile.py install
 ```

-This package installation may take up to 30 minutes to run, as it needs to compile a number of libraries.
+It will prompt you for the license agreement, and check for supported operating systems.
+If all checks pass, it will then instruct you how to initialize the Goldstone database.

 ## Review production.py